 In addition, DaaS solutions now offer enhanced security measures that set employers at ease.
 Cybersecurity, particularly for remote workers leveraging networks that are unmonitored by the company, is a core concern for most businesses.
 But with a robust desktop as a service solution, companies can confidently embrace remote work thanks to secure encryptions, multi-factor authentication, context-based access controls and more safeguards.

-The Top 4 Benefits
+Desktop as a Service: The Top 4 Benefits

 To sum up the best qualities of this increasingly popular technology, here are the top four benefits to remember if you’re considering a desktop as a service solution.